Data Governance and Protection Policy

 • Must follow this policy, complete data protection training, and handle data responsibly.

-• The DPO reports quarterly to the Executive Board on compliance status, incidents, and improvement actions.
+• The DPO reports quarterly to the Data Governance Committee on risk register, compliance status, and continuous improvements.

 • This policy is reviewed annually or upon significant legal or operational changes.